Ishiba's coalition loses majority in Japan's upper house election

 The emerging populist party Sanseito stands out with the toughest anti-foreigner stance, with its “Japanese First” platform that proposes a new agency to handle policies related to foreigners.
 The party’s populist platform also includes anti-vaccine, anti-globalism and favors traditional gender roles.

-Conservative to centrist opposition groups, including the main opposition Constitutional Democratic Party of Japan, or CDPJ, the DPP, and Sanseito have gained significant ground at the Liberal Democrats’ expense.
-The CDPJ was projected to win up to 26 seats, while the DPP could quadruple to 17 seats from four, exit poll results showed.
-Sanseito was expected to surge to 16 from just one.
+Conservative opposition groups, especially the DPP and Sanseito, gained significant ground at the Liberal Democrats’ expense, while the centrist top opposition CDPJ was sluggish.
+The DPP quadrupled to 17 seats from four, according to interim results reported by Japanese media.
+Sanseito surged to 14 from just one.

-Voters are divided between stability and change, with some voicing concern about escalating xenophobia.
+DPP leader Yuichiro Tamaki said his party made saw a big gain because voters chose it "as a new alternative.”

-Yuko Tsuji, a 43-year-old consultant, who came to a polling station inside a downtown Tokyo gymnasium with her husband, said they both support LDP for stability and unity. and voted “for candidates who won't fuel division."
+Yuko Tsuji, a 43-year-old consultant who came to a polling station inside a downtown Tokyo gymnasium with her husband, said they both support LDP for stability and unity.
+They voted “for candidates who won't fuel division."

 “If the ruling party doesn’t govern properly, the conservative base will drift toward extremes.
 So I voted with the hope that the ruling party would tighten things up,” she said.